anhnmt/go-pi-seedscan/README.md

+# go-pi-seedscan
-# `go-pi-seedscan` – Scan and find the correct Seed Phrase
+Recover and Validate Missing Seed Phrase for Pi Network